 You're not alone.
 We're here to listen.

 Lifeline Adelaide saves lives.
-And somewhere in Australia, there is a new call to Lifeline every minute.
+And somewhere in Australia, there is a new call to Lifeline every 30 seconds.

 We are committed to preventing suicide, supporting people in crisis, and promoting good mental health and emotional wellbeing.

-Every year, we answer more than 34,000 calls from people experiencing crisis.
+Every year, we answer more than 36,000 calls from people experiencing crisis.
 Many of them are thinking about taking their lives.
 Our dedicated team of Crisis Supporters are here to listen and offer support and, where appropriate, refer people to other services that can help.

 We're here for you.